eiffel-community/eiffel-intelligence/wiki/test-case-triggered-event-aggregation.md

     ["6acc3c87-75e0-4b6d-88f5-b1a5d4e62b43"]

 But there is no object with such id in the database and aggregated object returns empty.
-Event is added to wait list.
+Event is then added to the waitlist.
 There it waits until the object with requested id appears in database.

 Under a time a second TestCaseTriggeredEvent is received and it looks